georgebv/pyextremes/docs/user-guide/extremes-extraction/introduction.md

 </figure>

 ## Which Method to Use
-One of the most (if not the most) important concepts of EVA to keep in mind is that if the analysis is performed correctly, all models should be converging to the same answer (within reasonable confidence limits).
+One of the most important concepts of EVA is convergenece.
+What this means practically is that different models and approaches (as long as they are correctly applied) should  be converging to the same answer (within reasonable confidence limits).
 Because of this, we cannot say that one method is better than another.
 Therefore, for a thorough analysis, user is advised to investigate both routes to make sure that the final answer of the analysis provides a robust estimate.

 A general rule of thumb, which is based on years of author's (subjective) experience, when performing EVA is to do the following: